Svenska Supercupen: History

-Founded in 2007, the first six editions was played in March, before the start of the season.
+Founded in 2007, the first six editions were played in March, before the start of the season.
 However, because Svenska Cupen changed into an autumn-spring format in 2012, Svenska Supercupen was moved to November to avoid collision with the Svenska Cupen group stage in March.
 Because of this, the 2012 Allsvenskan champions, IF Elfsborg never got the chance to compete even though the Swedish Football Association had plans of letting IF Elfsborg face the 2012 Allsvenskan runners-up BK Häcken in the spring of 2013.

 The combination of cold weather and high ticket prices has had a negative effect on attendance.
 Even though the match is played at the home stadium of the Allsvenskan champion, attendance has hovered around 2,000 although 10,362 attended the 2011 edition which was more than the cumulative attendance until that year.
 It remains to be seen if this was a result of the fixture being a Skåne derby or an increase in interest in the fixture.
 Svenska Cupen has experienced similar problems with attendance.